One of my readers wrote a letter explaining a rather odd behavior in her family.

 Such judgment and comparison generated much fear among members.
 The inner hub was encouraged to "report" on outer-hub members about any activity they considered "less spiritual."
 Fear was palpable, like in George Orwell's book 1984.
 It was truly a frightful existence.
 I am one who knows from experience.

 Outsiders — people who never experienced that type of treatment could not comprehend how dreadful the spying might feel, as they likely have no such frame of reference.
 It may sound quite incredible to some.

-I figure the reader who wrote about her experiences is sensitive to the fluctuations in feelings of unconditional love, caring and inclusion versus the energy of fear, judgment and comparison going on between her hubby's family members.
-It's not even a conscious sensation, but it is very real, none-the-less.
+I figure the reader who wrote about her experiences is sensitive to the fluctuations in feelings of unconditional love, caring, and inclusion versus the energy of fear, judgment, and comparison going on between her hubby's family members.
+It's not necessarily a conscious sensation, but it is very real, none-the-less.

-"Reading your book helped me to put all of those sensations into words, so as to validate my feelings," she told me, sighing deeply.
+"Reading your book helped me to put all of those sensations into words, so as to validate my feelings," she told me later, sighing deeply.

 I believe her intuition is correct.
 She has every right to trust her feelings, since that's clearly her inner guidance at work.
-She is fortunate to come from a loving family because she knows how to identify the feeling of love.
-Furthermore, her sensitivity has enabled her to continue showing love toward the in-laws.
+She is fortunate to come from a loving family because she knows how to identify the feelings of love.
+Furthermore, her sensitivity has enabled her to continue showing love and understanding toward the in-laws.
 She is in a unique situation of being able to love what some consider to be the "unlovable."
-What a wonderful privilege, because love is the only thing that is able offset judgment, comparison and fear.
+What a wonderful privilege, because love is the only thing that is able offset judgment, comparison, and fear.
 "Perfect love throws fear outside," says a scripture.